Collage

 Professional, Motivating Music Teachers Offered Stimulating Job Descriptions are crucial for success!

 The study concept requires professional, dedicated and structured music pedagogues/musicians.
-Our pilot communities will be asked to provide every music teacher with job descriptions with salaries comparable to regular class-room teachers.
-Working conditions has to allow family life and need to be paired with musical challenges outside of class-rooms.
+Our pilot communities will be asked to provide every music teacher with job descriptions with salaries are comparable to regular class-room teachers.
+Working conditions have to allow family life and need to be paired with musical challenges outside of class-rooms.
 Music teachers can become “hubs” for a vibrant cultural life including all ages in our pilot communities.

 Scientists from worlds of pedagogy, psychology, medicine, criminology and economy!